 “And that's why the work of CAGW is so vital - vital in the battle against budget deficits and vital to the strength and resiliency of the democratic system and public confidence in our government.”- Ronald Reagan

-CAGW and CCAGW operate on a combined budget of approximately $7 million.
+CAGW and CCAGW operate on a combined budget of approximately $5 million.
 Neither organization accepts government support.
 CAGW and CCAGW accept contributions from individuals, foundations, corporations and other organizations consistent with their mission to uncover, publicize and eliminate government waste, fraud, abuse and mismanagement.
-Since their inception in 1984, CAGW and CCAGW have engaged in a wide range of activities that have helped save taxpayers $1.3 trillion.
+Since their inception in 1984, CAGW and CCAGW have engaged in a wide range of activities that have helped save taxpayers more than $1.4 trillion.

 Contributions to CAGW are tax-deductible under Section 501(c)(3) of the Internal Revenue Code.
 CCAGW is a 501(c)(4) organization; therefore, contributions are not tax-deductible.
 Audited financial statements and IRS Form 990s are available upon request from firstname.lastname@example.org.